WORLD RELIGIONS & SPIRITUALITY PROJECT RESOURCES

 A Journey through NYC Religions is a website that originated on July 9, 2010.
 The site describes its mission as “to explore, document and explain the great religious changes that are taking place in New York City.

 Websites Providing Information on Major Religious Traditions

 British Broadcasting Corporation (BBC) has compiled information on the beliefs and practices of a number of religious traditions.

-Online World Religions Project compiled by Cumbria University in England contains a genealogy of major world traditions as well a brief history of each of the traditions.
+Overview of World Religions compiled by Cumbria University in England contains a genealogy of major world traditions as well a brief history of each of the traditions.